HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* Set the first Coding myCodeableConcept:
+* Set the first Coding in `myCodeableConcept`:

   ```
   * myCodeableConcept = $SCT#363346000 "Malignant neoplastic disease (disorder)"
   ```

-* An equivalent representation, using explicit array index on the coding array:
+* An equivalent representation, using an explicit array index on the `coding` array:

   ```
   * myCodeableConcept.coding[0] = $SCT#363346000 "Malignant neoplastic disease (disorder)"
   ```

-* Another equivalent representation, using the shorthand that allows dropping the [0] index:
+* Another equivalent representation, using the shorthand that allows dropping the `[0]` index:

   ```
   * myCodeableConcept.coding = $SCT#363346000 "Malignant neoplastic disease (disorder)"